umapraseeda/fw-nrfconnect-nrf/samples/cellular/http_update/modem_delta_update/README.rst

 Testing
 =======

-After programming the sample to your development kit,, test it by performing the following steps:
+After programming the sample to your development kit, test it by performing the following steps:

 1. Note the LED pattern (1 or 2 LEDs).
 #.
 Press **Button 1** on the nRF91 Series DK or type "download" in the terminal emulator to start downloading the delta modem firmware update.